HotPatcher: A open source UE resource hot patching tool

 8. Supported CookClassesMode.

-9. Fixed the path matching issue in Filter, causing resources to enter different Paks.
+9. Fixed Filter’s path matching issue causing resources to enter different Pak.

 11. Compatible with UE4.21.